Pyragon/new-world-wiki-builder/README.md

 ## TODO

 * Extract and dump models
-* Find and extrat the strings file, getting all names/descriptions of items
+* Find and extract the strings file, getting all names/descriptions of items
 * Build wiki pages using information dumped
-* Create way to update existing wiki pages if they have not been updated by users yet.
+* Create way to update existing wiki pages if they have not been edited by users yet.
 * Flag updated wiki pages for manual review.